 - If the absences have affected the child’s education

-This helps CPS determine a parent has neglected their child’s educational rights and needs.
+This helps CPS determine if a parent has neglected their child’s educational rights and needs.

 Also Read: 5 Things CPS Looks For In A Home Visit